davidmreed/davidmreed.github.io/_drafts/ready/index-match-not-vlookup-data-loader.md

 ![INDEX/MATCH Results]({{ site.baseurl }}/public/index-match/index-match-results.png)

 Of course, nothing in the Excel world can be quite perfect. `INDEX()/MATCH()` still isn't case-safe, so we're stuck with 18-character Salesforce Ids, or must use excruciatingly slow [array formulas](https://exceljet.net/formula/exact-match-lookup-with-index-and-match)to avoid collisions when Excel treats `001000000000aaj` and `001000000000aaJ` as equivalent values.
+I'm working on a programmatic solution to make fixing this issue quick and easy - more updates to come!